 An \emph{allocation} is a vector of $k$ pieces, $X=(X_1,\dots,X_k)$, one piece per family, such that the $X_j$ are pairwise-disjoint and $\cup_{j}{X_j} = C$.

 Each piece is a finite union of intervals.
-We denote by $Comp(X_j)$ the number of connected components (intervals) in the piece $X_j$, and by $Comp(X)$ the total number of components in the allocation X, i.e:
+We denote by $\comp(X_j)$ the number of connected components (intervals) in the piece $X_j$, and by $\comp(X)$ the total number of components in the allocation X, i.e:

-Ideally, we would like that each piece be connected, i.e, $\forall i: Comp(X_i)=1$ and $Comp(X)=k$.
-This requirement is especially meaningful when the divided resource is land, since a contiguous piece of land is much easier to use than a collection of disconnected patches.
+Ideally, we would like that each piece be connected, i.e, $\forall i: \comp(X_i)=1$ and $\comp(X)=k$.
+This requirement is especially meaningful when the divided resource is a time-interval or a land-resource (e.g. a river-bank), since a contiguous piece of time or land is much easier to use than a collection of disconnected patches.

-However, a division with connected pieces is not always possible.
-Several countries have a disconnected territory.
-A striking example is the India-Bangladesh border.
-According to Wikipedia,\footnote{Wikipedia page ``India\textendash Bangladesh enclaves''.} ``Within the main body of Bangladesh were 102 enclaves of Indian territory, which in turn contained 21 Bangladeshi counter-enclaves, one of which contained an Indian counter-counter-enclave... within the Indian mainland were 71 Bangladeshi enclaves, containing 3 Indian counter-enclaves''.
-Another example is Baarle-Hertog - a Belgian municipality made of 24 separate parcels of land, most of which are exclaves in the Netherlands.\footnote{Wikipedia page ``Baarle-Hertog''.
-Many other examples are listed in Wikipedia page ``List of enclaves and exclaves''.
-We are grateful to Ian Turton for the references.}